Language Models as Higher-Order Planning Formalizers: LLM Planning and Scaling

-We direct interested readers to the slew of related work on LLM-as-planner \cite{wei-etal-2025-plangenllms} and LLM-as-formalizer \cite{tantakoun-etal-2025-llms} paradigms.
-We closely follow \citet{huang-zhang-2025-limit} for the concrete task formulation: given a domain specification (describes actions and their pre-conditions and effects) both in NL and PDDL and a problem description (describes initial and goal states of entities), a system outputs a plan (a sequence of actions) which is validated via a ground-truth simulation.
-The LLM-as-planner paradigm does so in an end-to-end manner, while the LLM-as-formalizer paradigm does so by generating a PDDL problem file which a programmatic planner takes in and produces a plan (Figure~\ref{fig:formulation}).
+We follow \citet{huang-zhang-2025-limit} for the concrete task formulation: given a domain specification (describes actions and their pre-conditions and effects) both in NL and PDDL and a problem description (describes initial and goal states of entities), a system outputs a plan (a sequence of actions) which is validated via a ground-truth simulation.
+Planner does so in an end-to-end manner, while Formalizer does so by generating a PDDL problem file which a programmatic planner takes in and produces a plan.
 We assume the domain file as given, following works like \citet{zuo-etal-2025-planetarium} as we only consider the scaling of problem complexity, where the domain remains constant.
-We normally use the \texttt{dual-bfws-ffparser} planner implemented by \citet{muise-icaps16demo-pd} as the solver and VAL \cite{1374201} as the validator.
-We report plan \textit{accuracy}, the percentage that are valid.
+We normally use the \texttt{dual-bfws-ffparser} planner implemented by \citet{muise-icaps16demo-pd} as the programmatic planner and VAL \cite{1374201} as the validator.
+However, since the programmatic planner times-out as problems grow in complexity, we write our own parsers to compare the LLM-generated PDDL problem files with the ground-truth problem files for differences.
+Since BlocksWorld guaranties solvability, if the parser shows that the LLM-generated problem files perfectly match the ground-truths, we count that as providing a valid plan.
+We report the plan \textit{accuracy}, the percentage that can be executed to achieve the goal state.

-\paragraph{Benchmark} We focus on the arguably most used planning domains in the community, \textbf{BlocksWorld} \cite{ipc} based on object manipulation to rearrange stacks of blocks on a table using a robotic arm.
+\paragraph{Benchmark.} We focus on the arguably most used planning domains in the community, BlocksWorld \cite{ipc} based on object manipulation to rearrange stacks of blocks on a table.
 We extend an existing dataset from \citet{huang-zhang-2025-limit} with ``moderately templated'' descriptions but create problems with much higher complexity than existing work (see Appendix~\ref{app:extension}).
+Examples of the NL domain and problem descriptions, the Planner and Formalizer prompts, and the PDDL domain and problem files are shown in the Appendix starting Listing \ref{lst:blocksworld_df}.
 The resulting BlocksWorld-XXL dataset includes 200 problems ranging from 5 to 100 blocks.
-We use the size of the entity space as a proxy of problem complexity, which polynomially expands the fluent space (that LLM-as-formalizer navigates), which in turn exponentially expands the search space of actions (that LLM-as-planner navigates).
+We use the size of the object space as a proxy of problem complexity.